 How Rainbow Dash started the avalanche.
 Those weren't loose boulders or anything.
 She cracked solid rock just by smacking into it.
 Clearly the Ghastly Gorge just isn't tough enough to have Rainbow Dash in it.

-Rainbow Dash was able to cut corners better than a lightcycle (and leave sweet rainbow trail to boot).
+Rainbow Dash, in showing off her agility as an example to her potential pets, is able to cut corners better than a lightcycle (and leave a sweet rainbow trail to boot).

 The Mysterious Mare Do Well